PONDER THE SCRIPTURES.COM

 We are, the hymnist laments, ‘in peril every hour.”

-So, I don’t know, but maybe we shouldn’t complain about the Psalmist always complaining about being in trouble.
+So, I don’t know, but maybe we shouldn’t complain about the Psalmist always complaining about his troubles.
 Of course, our hymns, like our testimonies are often accompanied by expressions of trust and reliance on God.
 But, as we have said, the Psalmist rarely utters complaint unaccompanied with powerful and confident expressions of trust and reliance on God.
 This is certainly true in these two initial verses of Psalm 18.
 It is upon the Psalmist expression of trust and reliance on God found in these two verses that we turn in our next meditation.

 Even so, come, Lord Jesus!

-psalm 18 meditation 1 (introductory)--psalm 18.1-2a
+psalm 18 meditation 1--psalm 18.1-2/ superscript & 1 (introductory)

 Scholars and interested readers have approached the proposed historical settings in the superscripts differently.
 Some believe that the superscripts indicate that the Psalm was actually written in light of the proposed event, and that the event should guide one’s interpretation of the entire Psalm.
 Others feel that the superscripts were not original, but added later.
 Both positions have their strengths and weaknesses.
 I tend to side with the latter position that the superscripts were added later.
 I rarely use them to interpret any psalm so headed.